pyturf/pyturf/CONTRIBUTING.md

 - GeoJSON is the _lingua franca_ of `pyturf`.
 It should be used as the data structure for anything that can be represented as geography.
 - Keep your commits atomic and each of them passing all checks (linter and tests).
 - Add your new module under the `Available Modules` section.
+- Add your new module under its appropriate section in [docs/source/modules](docs/source/modules).
 - Avoid extra dependencies if you can.
 - Run the linter before submitting changes (see below for more details).
 - Run `python -m pytest --verbose --cov=./` from the project root folder to run all the tests and make